LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 NEED TO ADD

+#### What happens if I enable the Transfer Context object, but I don't set an intent ID or user message?

+The purpose of enabling the Bot Transfer Context object is to be able to set an intent ID or user message, so typically this scenario shouldn't happen.
+However, if the receiver bot doesn't find an intent ID or user message in the Bot Transfer Context object, the object isn't used during the transfer; see *Transfers without the Bot Transfer Context object* above.

+Conversely, if you set an intent ID or user message, but you don't enable the Bot Transfer Context object, the intent ID or user message is not evaluated.
+Here again, the object isn't used during the transfer.

 #### How do I transfer other data from the sender bot to the receiver bot?

 You can only set an intent ID or user message in the Bot Transfer Context object.
 To transfer other data between the sender bot and receiver bot, use the [Context Session Store](conversation-builder-scripting-functions-manage-the-context-session-store.html).

-#### What happens if I enable the Transfer Context object, but I don't set an intent ID or user message?

-The purpose of enabling the Bot Transfer Context object is to be able to set an intent ID or user message, so typically this scenario shouldn't happen.
-However, if the receiver bot doesn't find an intent ID or user message in the Bot Transfer Context object, the default transfer (escalation) flow is used.

-Conversely, if you set an intent ID or user message, but you don't enable the Bot Transfer Context object, the intent ID or user message is not evaluated.
-Here again, the default transfer (escalation) flow is used.